 We’ve also been known to send out the occasional bookkeeping opportunity through our VA Leads program, included in The #FullyBookedVA System.

 If you spend a little time searching the web, you’ll find a variety of sources that point towards an average hourly rate of about $20 USD.
 However, it’s not unusual for these types of payscale websites to report numbers on the low side.

-We believe an hourly rate between $40-60 is more typical and is definitely inline with what Gina and I are paying our bookkeepers.
+We believe an hourly rate between $40-60 is more typical and is definitely in line with what we pay our bookkeepers.

-There’s nothing that says you need to charge on a hourly basis either.
-You could easily adopt an approach similar to Bean Ninjas and create packages that appeal to different sized businesses.
+There’s nothing that says you need to charge on an hourly basis either.
+You could easily adopt an approach similar to Bean Ninjas and create packages that appeal to different-sized businesses.